slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 -- x@realjamespierce*

 > *"Most men don’t ask for help.
 They suffer in silence.
 If a man is asking for your help, You are his last hope." (...)
-"Unemployment hits different when you’re a man.
+"Unemployment hits d\ifferent when you’re a man.
 Your family treats you differently.
 People lose respect for you.
 Nobody cares about you and what you say.
 Your family is only nice when you have something to offer.
 May the universe be kind to our unemployed brothers."
 -- x@_falsi1ke*

 > *"Gentle reminder: Your smartphone collects enough information to provide a very accurate picture of your mental health."